Becheler/Becheler.github.io/pages/applications.md

 ***************************************************
 ```

-This program creates a bunch of files in a new ```output``` directory that give access
+This program creates a bunch of files in the ```output``` directory that give access
 to various aspects of the demographic process.
 We will be able to visualize them
 later using the small R library ```decrypt/decrypt.R```.
 Now we will focus on analyzing
 the simulated coalescents that have been stored in the ```output/test.db``` database.

-## Performing species delimitation under the MSC using BPP on the pods
+## Performing species delimitation under the MSC using BPP

 In the ```sandbox``` directory, create a Python virtual environment to avoid polluting your system, activate it
 and install the python dependencies: